d0064/PixelWar/README.md

 npm run build
 ```

 All needed files to run it got created in `./dist`.
-You can copy it to wherever you want to run PixelWar.
+You can copy it to wherever you want to run PixelWar (AKA PixelPlanet Code).

 ## Run
 ### Requirements